A sluggish gallbladder can lead to thickened bile and increase the risk of gallstones.

 4. How do you get rid of gallstones naturally?

-Stimulating bile flow and regular gallbladder contractions by following a nutritious high-fat diet, taking bile salt supplements, consuming choline-rich foods, and promoting a diverse microflora is an excellent strategy to prevent gallstone formation.
+Supporting healthy bile flow and promoting regular gallbladder contractions with a nutrient-rich, high-fat diet, choline-rich foods, and promoting a diverse microflora is an excellent strategy to help eliminate or prevent gallstones.

 5. Does apple cider vinegar flush the gallbladder?